A Classic Beef and Guinness Irish Stew Recipe

 - 4 cloves garlic

-- 1-2 cups chicken or beef stock (maybe)
+- 1-2 cups chicken or beef stock (if needed)

 - several tablespoons olive oil